cheyanneshariat/OverCite/README.md

 6. Paste your NASA ADS API token
 7. Open an Overleaf project and trigger OverCite inside `\cite{...}`

+To get your NASA ADS API token, sign in to NASA ADS and go to:
+Account --> API Token

 ## Local testing

 ```bash